Boat Test

 Design & Build

 Despite being launched in 2018, the BG42's design and layout still stand out.
 The most striking element of its design is of course the ladders that lead from the aft deck to the sun pad mounted atop the hard top.
-The ladders are a €UR 17,500 option and won't be for everyone both because of the way they look and because not everyone is likely to feel comfortable climbing up to the roof to sunbathe.
+The ladders are a €17,500 option and won't be for everyone both because of the way they look and because not everyone is likely to feel comfortable climbing up to the roof to sunbathe.

-However, customization is the name of the game at Sanlorenzo (and therefore Bluegame) so if you want to rig the hardtop (which is full carbon fiber) with outriggers for fishing gear or racks to hold SUPs or even mountain bikes, you could do that instead.
+However, customization is the name of the game at Sanlorenzo (and therefore Bluegame) so if you want to rig the hardtop (which is full carbon fibre) with outriggers for fishing gear or racks to hold SUPs or even mountain bikes, you could do that instead.
 You can picture this boat loaded up with water toys, blasting out to a bay for some fun in and out of the water.

 It has an imposing stance on the water with a towering freeboard and flared bow.
 The inwardly raked windscreen and ladders give it an almost military look, especially with that thick black rubbing strake stretching around its waist.
 It's a head-turner, no doubt about that.